ArceLopera/PythonRefresher/docs/PR/pyStr4.md

-“**Format specifications**” are used within replacement fields contained within a format string to define how individual values are presented
+“**Format specifications**” are used within replacement fields contained within a format string to define how individual values are presented.

 A general convention is that an empty format specification produces the same result as if you had called str() on the value.
 A non-empty format specification typically modifies the result.